rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 end
 ```

-Note that, since the level-order trace of a document tree can be described
+Note that, since the level-order trace of a document tree can be described as
-as a sequence of child orders, certain improvements are possible.
-However,
+a sequence of child orders, certain improvements are possible.
+However, since
-since the point of this discussion is not on efficiency, this pseudocode
+the focus of this discussion is on simplicity, not on efficiency, this code
 is kept as-is - i.e. **identical to that of the pre-order traversal**.

-Note that the first index of an array in a real-world implementation has
+Note that the first index of an array in a real-world implementation has in
-in general a value of 0/zero - i.e. zero-based arrays.
+general a value of `0/zero` - i.e. **zero-based arrays**.
 However, in this
-discussion, any index-order is assumed to have an index value of 1/one as
+discussion, any index-order is assumed to have an index value of `1/one` as
-its first index - i.e. one-based sequences.
+its first index - i.e. **one-based sequences**.

-Note that, in the context of a backward-oriented encoding, the invalid
+Note that, in the context of a backward-oriented encoding, the value of an
-reference (x) is assumed to have a constant value of `0/zero`.
+invalid reference (x) is assumed to have the constant value `0/zero`.